alphagov/govuk-rfcs/rfc-023-putting-detailed-guides-paths-under-guidance.md

 1.

-Ensuring new detailed guides are served under /guidance/
+Ensuring new detailed guides are served under guidance/

   1.

 in Whitehall, adding 'guidance/' in front of the detailed\_guides#show route in routes.rb.
 However keeping the old route live to cover deploy time (to be removed 30mn+ after deploy).
 It will be the same as the current route,&nbsp;without 'as:detailed\_guides'.

-  2. in Whitehall, update&nbsp;the presenter for sending the paths to panopticon will need to be updated to reflect the changes in the paths -&nbsp;
+  2. in Whitehall, update&nbsp;the [presenter](https://github.com/alphagov/whitehall/blob/master/app/models/registerable_edition.rb#L26-L32)for sending the paths to panopticon to reflect the changes in the paths
-  3. We&nbsp;may also need to update the slug validation code in panopticon as it may not accept detailed\_guide artefacts with a `/` in the slug
+  3. In Panopticon, we&nbsp;might also need to update the slug validation code as it may not accept detailed\_guide artefacts with a `/` in the slug
+2. Ensuring the existing detailed guides are served under guidance/
+  1.

+Republish

+    1.

+In url-arbiter, reserve a path for each "guidance/existing-detailed-guide-slug", to ensure there are no duplicates (since manuals also use guidance/)

+    2. Create and run a script to republish the content items of existing detailed guides.
+Because of 1.b, we expect this republish to update the slugs of the existing detailed guides to guidance/existing-detailed-guide-slug, and the publishing-api to get the updated slug through the republish and 1.a.
   2.

-Data migration

     1.

-check in the console that when adding "guidance/" in front of the existing detailed guides path, there are no duplicates (since manuals also use guidance/), by asking url-arbiter

-  2.

-create a data migration that publishes the new routes and the redirect routes to the content-store
+In Whitehall, create a data migration that publishes the new routes and the redirect routes to the content-store

   3.

 Tell Content-store about new routes

-  1.
+  4.

 publish the content items with updated routes to content-store, and create redirect items in content store - question for the publishing team: does content-store update placeholder content-items in the router? answer: no

+3. Redirecting old paths of existing detailed guides

 &nbsp;